 The full proof is a generalization of the above.
 We identify rectangles at different height scales and turn them into squares via Lemma~\ref{lem:rectsquare}.
-The sizes of these rectangles capture the dimension of the representation via the hooklength formula.
+The hooklength formula allows us to relate the sizes of these rectangles to $\dim(\llambda)$ in general.

 \begin{proof}[Proof of Theorem~\ref{thm:powersquantitative} when $\dim(\llambda)\geq K^{n}$ for Large $K$]